MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/NextReg0x69/ReadMe.txt

 Finally it will display how many tests were done, and how many did match.

+There are also per-test indicators in second line, in the pixel graphics there is "ruler" at top (marking every 4th (bit 4) and 8th pixel (bit 0)), under ruler there is single empty line and then the expected and real value is displayed, so in case of failed test you can read which bits didn't match.

 After this it will prepare visual part of the test, setting Layer2, ULA screen and Timex modes VRAM to patterns producing green areas at particular scanlines and it will reprogram the Copper to switch the modes through $69 register for the particular region of screen.
+The copper is programmed to WAIT for the new scanline at horizontal coordinate 0, i.e. at the very edge where pixel area starts, then it sets $69 to the new value.

-There should be these items with green rectangle "###" next to them (rest of the screen should look as normal ULA classic mode after CLS, no artefacts!):
+There should be these items with green rectangle "###" next to them (the green part is provided by the particular mode gfx):

-Tests: 10       MachineID: 8
+Tests OK: 10/10   MachineID: 8
-Passed: 10      core:3.00.123
+rrrrrrrrrr        core:3.00.123

 Layer 2:     ###
 ULA shadow:  ###